GoogleChrome/web-vitals/README.md

 onLCP(doSoftNavProcessing, {reportSoftNavs: true});
 ```

+In both cases the `navigationURL` property will provide the URL the metrics are for.
+This should be used rather than assuming the current URL is the page URL, since metrics may be reported after the fact.

 ### Send the results to an analytics endpoint

 The following example measures each of the Core Web Vitals metrics and reports them to a hypothetical `/analytics` endpoint, as soon as each is ready to be sent.